SebastianLievano/gradeBook/USAGE_GUIDE.md

 This is an in depth usage guide to GradeBook

+**SAVE AND LOAD FUNCTIONALITY**
+GradeBook is fully equipped to save and load your classes.
+Although it is fully optional, you may find it faster to write existing classes and tasks on the included 'save.txt' file, which will then be loaded whenever you open the program.
+Alternatively, you may use the existing program menus to create your classes/tasks, which will then be saved when you exit the program.

+The save.txt file is formatted like this (included below is the template and then an example)

+    numClasses
+    Class1Name
+    NumTasks1
+    Task1 Weight Mark
+    Task2 Weight Mark
+    Task3 Weight Mark
+    Task4 Weight Mark
+    Class2Name
+    NumTasks2
+    Task1 Weight Mark
+    Task2 Weight Mark

+NOTE: numClasses and numTasks must be accurate or your program will load incorrect/incomplete data
+NOTE: If you dont want to input/havent received a mark yet, write -5

+EXAMPLE

+    4
+    ECE244-C++
+    6
+    Lab1 5 100
+    Lab2 10 100
+    Lab3 10 90
+    Lab4 15 -5
+    Midterm 25 80
+    Final 35 -5
+    ECE241-Verilog
+    6
+    Lab1 10 100
+    Lab2 10 75
+    Lab3 10 0
+    Lab4 10 100
+    Lab5 10 95
+    Final 50 -5
+    ECE297-Software
+    1
+    Project 100 100
+    ECE212-Circuits
+    0

+**MENU USAGE**
 This menu displays upon running of the program.
 Note Classes are already loaded from the save.txt file OPTIONS
 **0) Manage Classes**